Welcome to the CEA

 - For information on printing, the wifi and all sorts of basic computing things, have a look here (only visible from computers within Durham).

 - If you have a research trip, make sure that you follow the Travel Booking and Insurance Procedures.

 - If you go out of the department for a (working) day or more you should report this by filling the "Absence register" in the Physics Database System This is a requirement for students & PDRAs, for immigration tracking purposes..
 Also, in the new building, we are *extremely* short of office/desk space for visitors.
 So we need to know if you will be away for a few days or longer, as we might want to use your desk for a visitor.

-- You can get stationary from both a cupboard in the ground floor of the Rochester building, and from the cupboard in the ICC where the travel forms are located.
+- You can get stationary from both a cupboard in the ground floor of the Rochester building.
 You should write down in the provided folder what you took.

 - Next to the stationary cupboard on the ground floor of the Physics department you can post mail related with your work.
 Please read the instructions for franking your mail carefully.